Tuesday, November 30, 2021

 Guateques

-Guateques offers a lot of Venezuelan food items like frozen tequeños (fried breaded cheesticks) and hallacas, as well as items like pork rinds, Malta, plantain chips, Fig Newtons, and Lipton's Iced Tea.
+Guateques offers lots of Venezuelan goodies like frozen tequeños (breaded cheese sticks), hallacas, pork rinds, Malta, plantain chips, Fig Newtons, and Lipton Iced Tea.

 Manolita and Co Pasteleria